 Only this time I heard a quiver in his voice as he said quietly, “Everything I have worked for all these years may have been a big waste of time.”

 I said the magic words I so often teach people to say when someone is upset.

 “TELL ME MORE.”
-Was all I requested and then I shut up.
+That was all I requested and then I shut up.

 It took him a few extra seconds before he began again.

 “I’m scared.
-I’m worried about the future.
-I’m worried for my staff and I’m worried about my family.
-I just don’t know what else to do.”
+Then what I do is worry about the future.
+I also worry about my staff.
+Furthermore, I constantly worry about my family.
+I don’t know what else to do.”

 I sat and waited.
 My nod on that Zoom call was one of “Okay, tell me more.”
 (I didn’t say it, I just waited).